This post may contain affiliate links. Please read our disclosure policy.

 - Pour the egg mixture into the casserole dish and toss everything together then smooth into an even layer.

 - Top with the rest of the cheese.

 - Bake, uncovered, for 45 minutes or until the edges start to brown and the middle is set (insert a toothpick and if it comes out clean, it's done).
 Don't cook for too much longer than needed as the egg will dry out.

 - Let it cool for a few minutes prior to cutting and serving.
 Season individual portions with extra salt & pepper if needed.

-- If the hash browns are still slightly frozen, you should be ok, just ensure there's no large frozen clumps.
-You may the sub shredded hash browns for the diced kind.
+- If the hash browns are still slightly frozen, you should be ok, just ensure there’s no large frozen clumps.
+You may sub shredded hash browns for the diced kind.

 - Use any kind of uncooked pork sausage.
 Italian sausage works as does breakfast sausage.
 I used Johnsonville Mild Italian for this recipe.
 Use either ground sausage meat or buy sausages and take the meat out of the casings.

 - Depending on portion size and what else it’s served with, it serves 8-12.
 See blog post for freezing and make ahead tips!